 Performance opportunities: About 30 annual performances are produced by Juilliard’s dance division, including a New Dances series showcasing each class of students in a new work created for them by a choreographer.
 Dancers perform in established works during the spring Juilliard Dances Repertory series, and the annual Choreographers and Composers concert features a collaboration between six student choreographers and student composers.
 Each year’s senior production spotlights works by senior choreographers.

-Post-college prep: Graduating seniors take a yearlong seminar about the industry, including advice on planning for professional auditions and objective self-evaluation, and in their senior production course, students learn to plan, budget, and present a full production.
+Post-college prep: Graduating seniors take a yearlong seminar about the industry, including advice for professional auditions and objective self-evaluation.
+In their senior production course, students learn to plan, budget, and present a full production.

-Notable alumni include: Robert Battle, Paul Taylor, Sylvia Waters
+Notable alumni: Robert Battle, Paul Taylor, Sylvia Waters

 Skill-building: Students hit the ground running in NYU’s BFA dance program, which centers on a three-year and two-summer curriculum.
 First-year courses focus on learning to dance healthily and efficiently with technique classes on placement and alignment.
 Second-year classes emphasize dance history, acting, improvisation, and music literature.
 And a student’s third-year training incorporates what they’ve learned into choreography and staged performance.

-Performance opportunities: Major dance works are choreographed annually by faculty and guest choreographers, and students also have the opportunity to perform work from their composition classes in studio theater concerts, as well as repertory classes and performance workshops.
-Dance majors in their final year perform as ensemble members in NYU Tisch’s Second Avenue Dance Company, where four guest choreographers create new work or stage masterworks, and seniors can showcase their own choreography in concerts throughout the year.
+Performance opportunities: Major dance works are choreographed annually by faculty and guest choreographers.
+Students also have the opportunity to perform work from their composition classes in studio theater concerts, as well as repertory classes and performance workshops.
+Dance majors in their final year perform as ensemble members in NYU Tisch’s Second Avenue Dance Company, where four guest choreographers create new work or stage masterworks.
+Seniors can also showcase their own choreography in concerts throughout the year.

-Post-college prep: Students are taught by many faculty members who are currently working in the industry, and they learn from and network with professional dancers through the Second Avenue Dance Company their senior year.
+Post-college prep: Many NYU faculty members are currently working in the industry.
+Students also learn from and network with professional dancers through the Second Avenue Dance Company their senior year.

-Notable alumni include: Kyle Abraham, Denis Jones, Ryan Vandenboom
+Notable alumni: Kyle Abraham, Denis Jones, Ryan Vandenboom

 Skill-building: UNCSA School of Dance students can graduate with a degree in either classical ballet or contemporary dance, though they can train in both concentrations.
 Other classes for dance majors focus on technique, composition, improvisation, somatic practices, choreography, music, dance history, pedagogy, business, and production.

 Performance opportunities: The school puts on four major performance series annually—the fall, winter, and spring dances, plus the Nutcracker.
-Standalone fully produced student choreography shows include Emerging Choreographers, Pluck Project, and Spree, and UNCSA also hosts repertory class workshop performances three times a year.
+Standalone fully produced student choreography shows include Emerging Choreographers, Pluck Project, and Spree; UNCSA also hosts repertory class workshop performances three times a year.

 Post-college prep: Dance majors are required to enroll in a business perspectives class that takes them through résumé writing, networking, video reels, money management, contracts, and other real-world industry skills.

-Notable alumni include: Camille A. Brown, Juel D. Lane, Kevin Tate
+Notable alumni: Camille A. Brown, Juel D. Lane, Kevin Tate

 Skill-building: Oklahoma City University’s four degree tracks include dance performance, dance management, American dance teacher pedagogy, and the entertainment business.
 For performance majors, the school hones in on musical theater and commercial dance, offering types of jazz dance like musical theater, lyrical, contemporary, classical, and hip-hop.
 Extensive tap courses are also offered, as well as ballet, pointe, and partnering.